acuparse/acuparse/docs/INSTALL.md

 This guide is designed to walk through the steps required to install Acuparse on a freshly installed Debian based server.

-You can install Acuparse locally on bare-metal or a VM, or you can use a Docker Containter based installation.
+You can install Acuparse locally on bare-metal or a VM, or you can use a Docker Container based installation.

 !!! note
-    Installation only supported on Debian/Rasbian Buster(10)/Bullseye(11) and Ubuntu 18.04/20.04.
+    Installation only supported on Debian/Raspbian Bullseye (11)/Buster (10) or Ubuntu Jammy (22.04)/Focal (20.04).

 ## RaspberryPi